-- When you receive your date to take the NCLEX exam, immediately notify your manager and Barbara Macdonald at ext.
+- Have a current licensure in the state of Connecticut.
+When you receive your date to take the NCLEX exam, immediately notify your manager and Barbara Macdonald at ext.
 4720 or via email at email@example.com.
+To apply for your CT State RN license, visit www.ct.gov.

 - Once you receive notification that you passed your NCLEX exam and you receive your license, you MUST bring the employer’s copy to Barbara Macdonald.
 She will in turn notify the Talent Acquisition Specialist so that your status can be updated to reflect “Registered Nurse.”